andywer/postcss-debug/README.md

 before/after each postcss plugin is run.
 See what transformations where done when things stopped working as expected.

+**Consider this a beta release.
+Everything documented here should work, though.**

 ## CLI Usage